Cisplatin/Grandmaster/README.md

-move <pos> <pos> <P>  # Moves the piece at the given position (only use P for promotions) undo                  # Returns the game to the state before the last move resign                # Resigns from the current game export <file>         # Writes the PGN-ified game to the given file
+move <pos> <pos> <P>  # Moves the piece at the given position (only use P for promotions) undo                  # Returns the game to the state before the last move resign                # Resigns from the current game export <filename>     # Writes the PGN-ified current game to the given file
 ```

 ## Common errors